 Secondly, I don’t see them as flaws as such.

-Yes, I have wrinkles, yes I have cellulite.
+Yes, I have wrinkles, and yes I have cellulite.
 Do I like it?
 Not really.
 Would I like the cellulite to disappear while I sleep tonight?
 Sure.
-Do I see it as an end of the world apocalyptic event, that makes me hate myself?
+Do I see it as an end-of-the-world apocalyptic event, that makes me hate myself?
 No.

 My wrinkles, cellulite and the extra weight I have put on over the years are all part of me.

 So I have learned to make peace with them.
 Sometimes it’s not just about love, it’s about making peace.
 It’s about calling a truce with yourself.

 I’ve also learned the importance of good health over good looks.

 If you want to improve your health and lose a bit of weight or tone up, that’s great but just make sure you still respect yourself during the process.